ljt019/press/README.md

 - **Logging Control**: Set custom log levels for debugging
 - **Output Piping**: Include previous console output in the prompt by capturing it with winApi
 - **Temperature Control**: Adjust the creativity level of AI responses
+- **File Ignoring**: Specify files or directories to exclude from processing

 ## Installation